Steffen Yeates: Pacific FC

 In December 2022, Yeates signed a multi-year contract with Pacific FC of the Canadian Premier League, beginning in 2023.
+On September 14, 2023, he scored his first goal for the club in a 1-1 draw with Atlético Ottawa.

+York United

+In January 2025, he joined York United FC on a two-year contract with an option for an additional season, with Pacific receiving an undisclosed fee.

 International career

 Yeates played for the Canada U17 team at the 2017 CONCACAF U-17 Championship in 2017, where he started in all three of the team's matches.
 In 2018, he was part of the Canada U20 team at the 2018 CONCACAF U-20 Championship where he scored a goal and an assist in his single appearance against Martinique.

+In May 2024, he was named to a 39-man preliminary squad for the Trinidad and Tobago senior team ahead of their World Cup qualifying matches.
+He made his debut on June 8 in a 2026 FIFA World Cup qualification match against The Bahamas.
+He scored his first international goal on March 21, 2025, netting the winning goal in a 2-1 victory Cuba in a 2025 CONCACAF Gold Cup qualification match.